mtctxd/nodejs_homework_2/README.md

 - [ ] not shure how to validate response in controllers
 - [ ] better validation info
 - [ ] dry in schemas
+- [ ] type notation for validator is not correct!